ppranav06/service-centre-management/README.md

 # ticketing-system-service-center

-This software aims to create a ticketing system for two-wheeler service centers.
+A web-based Job-card type Management system for two-wheeler service centers, written in python.